Best Shoes & Best Insoles

 Get great shoes and great supportive socks that fit properly:

-- There are lots of keys to fitting a great pair shoes.
+- There are lots of keys to fitting a great pair of shoes.

-- Mostly want measure around your toes, you don’t want a point P a hard shoe around your toes.
+- You mostly want to measure around your toes.
+You don’t want a point P, a hard shoe around your toes.

-- I would recommend for your very first fitting going to a great shoe store and having one of the experts help you for the issue.
+- I would recommend for your very first fitting going to a great shoe store and having one of the experts help you with the issue.

 - Make sure it’s not too loose or too tight, and it can be helpful to have a good insert.